The Big Scene

 Kondo: the Japanese French Stewart?

 Let me give you an example of how music, implemented to its fullest, can be beneficial to a game’s overall feeling.
 Shadow of the Colossus.
 How epic and strong did you feel when that music kicked in, when you finally started climbing the back of one of those monstrous Colossi?
 You felt something, didn’t you?
-It wasn’t visual feedback that created that feeling, or the fact that you overcame a puzzle. → The gamers have only interpreted the games, in various ways.
-The point, however, is to change them.
+It wasn’t visual feedback that created that feeling, or the fact that you overcame a puzzle.
+It was the pounding musical score that drove adrenaline through you.
+You felt like a true hero when that music started blaring, and that was the whole intent of the game.

 Review – Ikaruga